mattst/sublime-single-trailing-new-line/README.md

 - They are *case sensitive* and neither *regular expressions* nor *wildcards* are accepted.

-- It is generally advisable to use the full syntax name, as shown in the example settings files, but partial syntax names are also accepted, e.g. `"XML.sublime-syntax"`.
+- It is generally advisable to use the full syntax name, as shown in the example settings files above, but partial syntax names are also accepted, e.g. `"XML.sublime-syntax"`.

-- Any *case sensitive* substring match will work, e.g. `"C++", "Java", "Python", "Rails", "XML"` would match all of the syntaxes shown in the examples settings files but would also match a whole lot more.
+- Any *case sensitive* substring match will work, e.g. `"C++", "Java", "Python", "Rails", "XML"` would match all of the syntaxes shown in the examples settings files above but would also match a whole lot more.

 - `"C.sublime-syntax"` would match both `"Packages/C++/C.sublime-syntax"` and `"Packages/Objective-C/Objective-C.sublime-syntax"`.
+Using just `"C"` on its own would be inadvisable, it would match any syntax containing an upper-case letter C (approx. 16 of the default syntaxes).

 - All of the syntaxes in a (multi-syntax) package can be matched by using just its path. e.g. `"Packages/Rails/"` would match all 5 syntaxes from the `Rails` package, i.e. `"Packages/Rails/Ruby on Rails.sublime-syntax"` as well as the other 4.